dennisbirch/dbbbuilder-swift/README.md

 ### Installation

 #### Swift Package Manager
 You can use Swift Package Manager to add DBBBuilder to your iOS, WatchOS and macOS projects.
 To do so, with your project open in Xcode, choose File>Swift Packages>Add Package Dependency... and enter `https://github.com/dennisbirch/dbbbuilder-swift` in the text box of the _Choose Package Respository_ dialog that appears.
-Then hit the _Next_ or _Finish__ button on this and all subsequent screens until you see that the DBBBuilder library has been added to your project.
+Then hit the _Next_ or _Finish_ button on this and all subsequent screens until you see that the DBBBuilder library has been added to your project.

 #### Carthage

 You can also add DBBBuilder to your Xcode project using the [Carthage](https://github.com/Carthage/Carthage) dependency manager.

-Start by [installing Carthage](https://github.com/Carthage/Carthage#quick-start), if necessary.
+Start by [installing Carthage](https://github.com/Carthage/Carthage#quick-start) on your Mac if necessary.
 Add a Cartfile to your project folder if necessary.
 Then add a dependency statement for DBBBuilder to your Cartfile:

 `github "https://github.com/dennisbirch/dbbbuilder-swift/"`

-Then in Terminal, cd into your project directory and run Carthage update:
+In your terminal application, cd into your project directory and run Carthage update:

 `carthage update`

-Then add a Run Script step to your target's Build Phases section.
-Be sure to add the FMDB, DBBBuilder, and ExceptionCatcher frameworks.
+Finally, add a Run Script step to your target's Build Phases section.
+Be sure to add the FMDB, DBBBuilder, and ExceptionCatcher frameworks to the Input and Output files sections.

 ![Configuring a project to use DBBBuilder with Carthage](images/carthage-build-phase.png)